-There are numerous components required to construct an efficient and long-lasting fiber-optic network.
-Understanding the primary function of each component will enable one to grasp what is quintessential when purchasing, installing, and then managing a custom system.
+There are multiple components required to construct an efficient and long-lasting Fiber Optic Network.
+Understanding the function of each part will allow an installer to know what is essential when purchasing, installing, and managing a custom system.
 Each part of a network has a specific operation that contributes to the success of the network as a whole.
-Fiber-optic pigtails are an additional means of joining one fiber to another fiber and/or operating device within a Fiber Distribution Box.
+Fiber-optic pigtails are a means of joining one fiber to another fiber or operating device within a Fiber Distribution Box.
 The following sections will go into detail about the different characteristics and uses of Fiber Pigtails within a fiber network.

-A fiber-optic pigtail is basically a fiber cable that has a connector on one end and a terminated opposite end.
-As mentioned above, the purpose of a pigtail is to connect to a device as well as establish a joint connection with another cable; the way in which the pigtail is constructed, seamlessly allows this function.
-The connector attached at the end should be the connector designed specific to the device it will be attaching to and the terminated end will be specific to the cable it will be attaching to.
+A fiber-optic pigtail is a fiber cable that has a connector on one end and a terminated opposite end.
+The purpose of a pigtail is to connect to a device on one end, through the connector, and establish a joint connection with another cable on the other end, using the terminated end of the pigtail.
+The connector attached at the end is specific to the device it will be attaching to and the terminated end will be specific to the cable it will be attaching to.
 For this reason, there are multiple variations of Pigtail fibers to accommodate the specific network set up they can be applied to.

-Pigtails are recognized as well as categorized by fiber type, connector type, and fiber strand count.
+Pigtails are recognized and categorized by fiber type, connector type, and fiber strand count.

 Fiber-optic pigtails are available in both single mode and multimode.
 Single mode fiber-optic pigtails are associated with the color yellow.
-Multimode fiber-optic pigtails are coupled with the color orange, though OM3 and OM4 are fitted in an aqua-colored jacket.
-Furthermore, we offer LC, SC, and ST as the designated connector types to be found at the selected end.
-And there are 1 to 48 strand fiber count options, both jacketed and unjacketed, simplex and duplex.
+OM1 Multimode fiber-optic pigtails are coupled with the color orange, and OM3 and OM4 are fitted in an aqua-colored jacket.

 || There are divisions in regard to UPC and APC versions assigned to fiber-optic pigtails.

 ||| Fiber-optic pigtails have female or male connectors specific to insertion.